Spanish and Latin American Studies

 |SPAN2622-Popular Culture in Latin America, this unit introduces students to the basics of approaching popular culture in Latin America by engaging students with a wide range of accessible examples to use as cases to focus upon and extrapolate conceptual tools around culture, identity and nation.||SPAN3625 - New Latin American Geopolitics of Power, this unit presupposes that, beyond a mere focus on economics, important global political shifts towards and in Latin America are in evidence.
 Who and which powers are driving this change?
 What do these tendencies mean regionally and globally?|

 |SPAN2631-Cultural and Social Change in Spain, this unit introduces students to a broad panorama of society in late Franco Spain and after, exposing students to examples that encourage their critical engagement with issues of state, civil society, the redefinition of nation in times of political change and globalisation.||SPAN3624-Spain: A Nation of Nations?, this unit builds upon the basic approaches to the study of society and nation by broaching more deeply the theoretical horizons of modern and contemporary nationalism in the historical development of local and regional cultural identities in Spain.|

-Admission to honours requires completion of 48 senior credit points of Spanish and Latin American Studies with a Credit average or above.
+Admission to honours requires completion of 48 senior credit points of Spanish and Latin American Studies with an average of 70 percent or above.
 Honours consists of taught seminar courses on topics in Spanish and Latin American culture and society, advanced language support, and a thesis on a topic of your choice in consultation with the department.